 - 5.1.1 In addition to programme registration, students need to register for the subjects at specified periods prior to the commencement of the semester.
-An add/drop period will also be scheduled for each semester / term.
-Students may apply for withdrawal of their registration on a subject after the add / drop period, if they have a genuine need to do so.
+An add/drop period will also be scheduled for each semester/term.
+Students may apply for withdrawal of their registration on a subject after the add/drop period and before the commencement of the examination period if they have a genuine need to do so.
 The application should be made to the relevant programme offering department and will require the approval of both the subject teacher and the host department Programme Leader concerned (or an alternate academic staff authorised by the programme offering department).
 Applications submitted after the commencement of the examination period will not be considered.
 For approved applications of subject withdrawal, the tuition fee paid for the subject will be forfeited and the withdrawal status of the subject will be shown in the assessment result notification and transcript of studies, but will not be counted in the calculation of the GPA. - 5.1.2 The pre-requisite requirements of a subject must have been fulfilled before a student registers for that subject.
 However, the subject offering department has the discretion to waive the pre-requisite requirements of a subject, if deemed appropriate.
 If the pre-requisite subject concerned forms part of the requirements for award, the subject has to be passed in order to satisfy the graduation requirements for the programme concerned, despite the waiving of the pre-requisite. - 5.1.3 Subject to the maximum study load of 21 credits per semester and the availability of study places, students are allowed to take additional subjects on top of the prescribed credit requirement for award before they become eligible for graduation.
 Students will be allowed to take additional subjects for broadening purpose, after they fulfil the graduation requirements and for the following semester.
 However, they will still be subject to the maximum study load of 21 credits per semester and the availability of places in the subjects concerned, and their enrolment will be arranged as subject-based students only and be subject to the rules on 'Admission of Subject-based Students', except that graduates from UGC-funded programmes will not be restricted to taking only subjects from a self-financed programme.
-For students of full-time programmes, they can take additional subjects from within or outside their programme curriculum.
-Students can choose freely from those subjects which are available for selection (unless they are barred because of pre-requisties).